-Long before I began I knew that cold process was the most authentic method used to make homemade soap.
-Once I got the hang of it I quickly realized that the total cost to make several months worth of bars was far cheaper than buying the chemical-cocktails from the store.
+Long before I began I knew that cold process was the most authentic and difficult method used to make homemade soap, but once I got the hang of it I quickly realized that the total cost to make several months worth of bars was far cheaper than buying the chemical-cocktails from the store.

-And lets not forget that because you have total control over what goes into them, you can avoid using any ingredients that do not suit your skin.
-The live cultures and stimulating enzymes in the recipes below also makes them unbeatable for bringing life and vitality to your skin, for a fraction of the cost!
+And let’s not forget that because you have total control over what goes into them, you can avoid using any ingredients that do not suit your skin.
+The live cultures and stimulating enzymes in a cold process soap recipe also make them unbeatable for bringing life and vitality to your skin, for a fraction of the cost!

-- Ingredients from one of our homemade soap recipes
+- Ingredients from one of our cold process soap recipes

 - Large plastic /glass jug or plastic bucket.

 - Digital Kitchen Scales For Soap Making, right now the Ozeri Pro is a good choice.